callumj/busan/README.md

 11255c55312c        callumjcom-deploy:v0.10               /bin/sh -c /bin/bash   49 minutes ago      Up 49 minutes       80/tcp               callumjcom-deploy
 ```

-By running `busan ~/DockerStuff/callumjcom-deploy` the system will ensure my image and container are brought up to the expect version.
+By running `busan ~/DockerStuff/callumjcom-deploy` the system will ensure my image and container are brought up to the expected version.

 ```